Improving control over unobservables with network data: Simulations

-The network formation process uses $w(x)=e^{-\frac{1}{2} x^2}$.\footnote{Other specifications such as $w(x)=\mathds{1}_{x<1}$ or $w(x)=\max\{1-x, 0\}$ deliver similar results.} The baseline sample size is $n=500$ and $s_n$ is calibrated so that the average number of friends is roughly five-six, which is around the number of close friends people often report\textit{, e.g.}, in the application.
-As $n$ rises, $s_n$ evolves at the rate $n / \ln(n))$.
+The network formation process uses $w(x)=e^{-\frac{1}{2} x^2}$.\footnote{Other specifications such as $w(x)=\mathds{1}_{x<1}$ or $w(x)=\max\{1-x, 0\}$ deliver similar results.} The baseline sample size is $n=500$ and $s_n$ is calibrated so that the average number of friends is roughly five to six, which is around the number of close friends people often report, as in the application.
+As $n$ rises, ${s_n}^d$ evolves at the rate $n / \ln(n)$.

-The researcher controls for observables using kernel weights that multiply network weights, as previously described.
+The researcher controls for observables using kernel weights that multiply network weights (Remark \ref{kernel_product_remark}).
 People form friendship links based on $X_2$ and $X_3$.
 As a result, only $X_1$ is unaccounted for in network weights, but a researcher observing $X_2$ may want to further include it in the kernel weights.
-I consider both possibilities (referred to as base- and over-controlling case below).
+I consider both possibilities (referred to as base-control and over-control cases below).
 Alternative methods (\textit{e.g.}, OLS) always make use of all observables.

-The results for all estimators and sample sizes $n=500, 2000$ are reported in Appendix C. For a simple and representative review, the results for the specifications $M=1, c=2$ (orange and yellow lines, respectively) and OLS (blue line) are graphically depicted below for the 3 types of outcome equations and $n=500$.
+The results for all estimators and sample sizes $n=500, 2000$ are reported in Appendix C. For a simple and representative summary, the results for the specifications $M=1, c=2$ (orange and yellow lines, respectively) and OLS (blue line) are graphically depicted below for the 3 types of outcome equations and $n=500$.

 In the linear homogeneous case, the OLS estimator performs well, especially when there is no selection on unobservables.
 Its performance deteriorates as $\beta_3$ increases and it reaches an RMSE similar to that of the proposed estimators when the selection on the unobserved variable is on par with the level of selection on observables.
 Furthermore, it behaves poorly when the unobservables become more prevalent in the functional form or the treatment response.